20 Years In: Security’s Grand Challenges, Then and Now

 Active in internet policy and governance circles, Ellis has supported Akamai CEOs in roles on the NIAC and NSTAC, as well as directly served on the FCC’s Communications Security, Reliability, and Interoperability Council.
 He has spoken at conferences like RSA and Business of Software, and lectured at the Harvard Kennedy School, Harvard Business School, Army War College, BC Law, and the MIT Sloan School.

 Ellis has received a wide variety of accolades, including the CSO Compass Award, Air Force Commendation Medal, Spirit of Disneyland Award, Wine Spectator Award of Excellence (for The Arlington Inn), and was the winner of the Sherman Oaks Galleria Spelling Bee.
+He was also inducted into the prestigious IDG CSO Hall of Fame in 2021, which honors those whose work has advanced the CSO/CISO role, secured businesses, and inspired others in the industry.

 He currently serves on Harvard University’s Visiting Committee to IT and is writing a book on leadership.
 A graduate of MIT with a degree in computer science, Ellis served as an officer in the United States Air Force with the 609th Information Warfare Squadron and the Electronic Systems Center.